saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

       X | join kind=rightsemi Y  on Key ;
    ```
    **Deviation from ADX**
-   Becasue of the limitation between KQL and SQL. the result may different from ADX.(KQL-CH take the result of ClickHouse)
+   Because of the limitation between KQL and SQL. the result may different from ADX.(KQL-CH take the result of ClickHouse)
    - columns
       ADX : common columns are duplicatedc in output
       KQL-CH : only one column for common columns